getninjas/data_migrater/README.md

 ## S3

-You can download your CSV directly from [Amazon S3](https://aws.amazon.com/s3) using the module `DataMigrater::S3`.
+You can download your CSV directly from [Amazon S3](https://aws.amazon.com/s3) using the module `DataMigrater::CSV` with some configs.
-You *must* keep the path as `:s3` to change the download from local by S3.
+You *must* keep the path as `:s3` to activate S3 feature.

 ```
 class MyDataMigration
-  include DataMigrater::S3
+  include DataMigrater::CSV

   data_csv path: :s3

   def execute
-    # downloaded from `s3:data-migrater/my_data_migration.csv`
-    csv.each do |line|
+    csv.each { |line| Object.create line }
-      Object.create! line
-    end
   end
 end
 ```